This is an old border info page. Do not assume it is still accurate. If you have any concerns, contact us.

 Vehicle requirements:

-If you want to do yoru permit online, THIS SITE, click here has a visual walk through.
+If you want to do it online, THIS SITE, click here has a visual walk through.
 NOTE: It is very difficult to cancel a permit without doing it in person.
 If you have to, here is some info: LINK

 You may also get permits at consulates in the following cities